 Finish setting up Home Assistant by pointing your browser at the IP address of the device (located in the right hand corner of your screen) with the port specified in the app manifest:

 Have any questions or comments?
-Please join our Slack community at http://pantavisor.slack.com.
+Please join our community forum at Pantavisor Community Forum.